1000 Series: School & Community Relations

 Revised: 1/13

 The Linn-Mar Community School District believes in maintaining the safety, security, and privacy of students, employees, and visitors.
-In keeping with this belief, the use or possession of unmanned aircraft/drones is prohibited on district property or in the space above the property that can reasonably be considered part of the district’s property.
+In keeping with this belief, the use or possession of unmanned aircraft/drones is prohibited on district property or in the space above the property that reasonably can be considered part of district property.

 The superintendent [or designee] may make an exception to this policy in specific cases where the circumstances warrant such exception.
 In such situations and prior to approval, unmanned aircraft/drone operators will: